Browse Designs

 The ladies of the lake

-The 'Lady of the Lake' is the title of the chief priestess of the religious community who lived on the Isle of Avalon
+The 'Lady of the Lake' is the title of the chief priestess of the religious community who lived on the Isle of Avalon The Ladies of the Lake were, at one and the same time, a community of otherworldly women guarding the Sovereignty of the land and an early Christian monastic community.

 Morgan, in her role of Lady of the Lake, gifted Excalibur to Arthur.
 Bestowing the gift of Sovereignty and confirming his right to rule.

 Ygerne, the mother of Arthur, was a Lady of the Lake and her life is illustrative of what that meant.
-Ygerne, recorded to have been a descendant of the nephew of Joseph of Arimathea, HELAINS., came from Lundy, the Isle of Avalon to the mainland to marry a king and bear his children, Arthur and Morgan le Fay the children, Arthur and Morgan were the offspring of the union of the dominant secular and religious powers in the region.
-Arthur was raised to be king and Morgan was raised on Lundy, isle of Avalon to become a lady of the lake
+Ygerne, recorded to have been a descendant of the nephew of Joseph of Arimathea, HELAINS., came from the Isle of Avalon to the mainland to marry a king and bear his children, Arthur and Morgan le Fay the children, Arthur and Morgan were the offspring of the union of the dominant secular and religious powers in the region.
+Arthur was raised to be king and Morgan was raised on isle of Avalon to become a lady of the lake

 On her eventual return to the Isle of Avalon Ygerne assumed the lead role in that religious community, as The Lady of the Lake.
 When she died she was buried with an 'Early Christian' inscription on the stone marking her grave.
 A stone which is still preserved on Lundy, in the cemetery on Beacon Hill, the site of the old St (H)elen's chapel